Customer retention: 7 expert-backed strategies [Updated for 2022]

 A common debate among business experts is whether customer retention should be strategized by a company’s sales, marketing, or customer support team.

-In the past, this task has been separated, with sales and marketing handling proactive retention strategies and customer support handling reactive strategies.
+In the past, this task was separated, with sales and marketing handling proactive retention strategies and customer support handling reactive strategies.

 However, as these sectors’ functions slowly blur together, so too does their task separation.